Buick Encore GX: Powertrain

 Two engines are available.
 The first, a 1.2-liter, turbocharged 3-cylinder engine producing 137 hp and 162 lbft torque, is standard on front-wheel-drive models with a CVT.
 The second, a 1.3-liter, turbocharged 3-cylinder engine producing 155 hp and 174 lbft torque, is standard on all-wheel-drive models with a 9-speed automatic transmission.
 It is also available on Select and Essence trims with FWD and the CVT.
+For 2024-early 2026 models, the 1.2-liter engine is standard on the Preferred trim with the 1.3-liter engine optional, while Sport Touring and Avenir trims get the 1.3-liter engine as standard.
 In China, only the 1.3-liter engine is available, with an option of FWD and AWD and a higher output at 162 hp and 177 lbft of torque.

+In early 2026, Buick quietly dropped the 1.2L engine, effectively making the 1.3L engine standard across all trim levels.

 While the new I3 engines are available in several GM models in China, these are the first three-cylinder engines in a GM car in North America since the 2000 Chevrolet Metro.